Abdalhadyy/Gd_Nucleus-152-160-/README.md

 If you use or reference this work, please cite:

-> A. Alsayd, M. Elsayd, A. Elshahat, A. Shaban, M. Abdel-Mageed.
+> A. Alsayd, M. Abdel-Mageed.
 > *"An Investigation of the Nuclear Structure of Even-Even ¹⁵²⁻¹⁶⁰Gd Isotopes Using the Interacting Boson Model (IBM-1)."*
 > Department of Physics, Faculty of Science, Zagazig University, Egypt, 2025.